 A similar concept has been applied to the expenses system, where they had originally added a series of functions to the expenses submittal process that benefited the finance department.
 Feedback from Oracles’ own employees quickly showed that this greatly complicated the process for users, so these changes were rolled back, and submitting expenses now takes only a few seconds.

 After learning first-hand that streamlining processes is the way forward, Oracle now releases about 100 optional features on a quarterly basis, instead of offering customised functionality.
 As well as greatly derisking changes by removing or reducing customisations, Oracle users need only worry about change management – communication and user training is key.

 During the OOW 2019, co-founder and CTO of Oracle Larry Ellison announced the enhancements made to Oracle Autonomous Database, their “self-driving” database technology that runs in Generation 2 Oracle Cloud.

-Our favourite takeaway is however the latest AI-trained voice with Oracle Digital Assistant, a technology that Oracle claims can understand context better than other AI assistants such as Alexa or Siri.
-The Digital Assistant analyses enterprise and domain-specific vocabulary and integrates with human work-flow and business processes without any coding required, allowing enterprises to build conversational experiences.
-This next generation assistant applies AI in natural language processing (NLP), natural language understanding (NLU) and custom machine learning (ML) algorithms.
+Our favourite takeaway is however the latest AI-trained voice with Oracle Digital Assistant, a technology that Oracle claims can understand the context better than other AI assistants such as Alexa or Siri.
+The Digital Assistant analyses enterprise and domain-specific vocabulary and integrates with human workflow and business processes without any coding required, allowing enterprises to build conversational experiences.
+This next-generation assistant applies AI in natural language processing (NLP), natural language understanding (NLU) and custom machine learning (ML) algorithms.